-Website security is thought of as, “any action or application taken to ensure website data is not exposed to cybercriminals or to prevent exploitation of websites in any way.”
+Website security is thought of as “any action or application taken to ensure website data is not exposed to cybercriminals or to prevent a websites’ exploitation in any way.”

 Or to put it in layman’s terms,

-Website security is a cost effective way to protect your website and ensuring others don’t gain access to your site and data.
+Website security is a cost-effective way to protect your website and ensure others don’t access your site and data.

 Website security protects your website from:

-Short for “malicious software,” malware is a very common threat used to steal sensitive information, distribute spam, allow cybercriminals to access your site, and more.
+- Malware: Short for “malicious software,” malware is a prevalent threat used to steal sensitive information, distribute spam, allow cybercriminals to access your site, and more.

-This method of cyber attack takes control over the site visitor’s browser and forces them to take undesired actions on your website.
+- Browser Hijacking: This cyber-attack method takes control over the site visitor’s browser and forces them to take undesired actions on your website.

 Why you need website security:

-Here are four reasons why your website must be secure.
+Here are seven reasons why your website must be secure.

 - Backdoors, a type of malware that allows cybercriminals to access a site without the owner’s knowledge.